neopragma/sociabletests/README.md

 What I have in mind is to try test-driving a small application using conventional TDD on the one hand, and again using Nullables and Sociable Tests on the other.

-The pattern language is explicitly focused on Object-Oriented languages, so let's start with those.
+James' pattern language is explicitly focused on Object-Oriented languages, so let's start with those.
 I propose we try languages with static typing and dynamic typing, and languages that separate test code from production code in different ways.
 That way, if any of those characteristics has an effect on James' approach, we'll see it.

 With that in mind, I suggest we try Java, C#, and Ruby.
 Java and C# use static typing and developers conventionally use different techniques to separate test and production code.
 Ruby uses dynamic typing.